Best Premium Air Purifiers for Dorm Under $400

 Air purifiers are dorm-permitted everywhere — no compressor, no ventilation, sub-50-watt draw.
 For a 100-250 sq ft room, the decision reduces to CADR efficiency, sleep-mode noise floor, and annual replacement-filter cost.
 The Coway Mighty scores 8.7/10 on the DGH Dorm Air Score; Levoit Vital 200S adds WiFi monitoring.

-Most roundup picks target a 360-635 sq ft living room — a louder fan than a 150 sq ft single needs, a bigger footprint than a crowded desk can spare, and pricier filters for a fraction of the room they were built for.
-Air purifiers pass dorm inspections everywhere: no vent hose, no compressor, under 50 watts on low.
-The only question is clean-air-per-dollar for a real 100-250 sq ft room.
+Most roundups target a 360-635 sq ft living room — a louder fan and pricier filters than a 150 sq ft dorm single needs.
+Air purifiers pass dorm inspections everywhere because they have no vent hose, no compressor, and draw under 50 watts on low, so the real question is clean-air-per-dollar for a 100-250 sq ft room.

 Head-to-Head: Score, Noise, CADR, and Filter Cost